 6230.
 Ethical and Legal Issues in Counseling (3).
-Pr., ECED 6220 or departmental approval.
+Pr., ECED 6220.

 Introduces the ethical standards of the American Counseling Association and related professions, and their application to ethical, moral, and legal considerations in professional counseling.
 Helps students increase awareness of ethical and legal considerations in a diverse and increasingly technical society.